NaiboWang/EasySpider/Readme.md

 ## Video Tutorials

-Refer to [Youtube Playlist](https://youtube.com/playlist?list=PL0kEFEkWrT7mt9MUlEBV2DTo1QsaanUTp) to see the video tutorials of this software.
+Refer to [Youtube Playlist](https://youtube.com/playlist?list=PL0kEFEkWrT7mt9MUlEBV2DTo1QsaanUTp) to see the video tutorials of EasySpider.

 ## Documentation